wp-plugins/yet-another-stars-rating/readme.txt

 * Fixed typo errors

 = 0.4.0 =
-* Popup shortcode creatore it's now tabbed and got a link to the new doc
+* Popup shortcode creator it's now tabbed and got a link to the new doc
 * Minor changes and bugfixes

 = 0.3.9 =